 Bacterial conjunctivitis can be highly contagious, so keep your infected pet away from other dogs and family members.
 Check for foreign matter by looking at both your dog’s eyes.
 Wear rubber gloves and check for pus and mucus that may be causing the irritation.

 Flush out the eyes using a saline solution.
-Then, using a cotton swab, gently remove any mucus that is still there.
-Two to three times a day, place a few drops of eyedrops (such as Visine or Artificial Tears) to help soothe his eyes.
+Then, using a cotton swab, gently remove any remaining mucus.
+Place a few drops of eyedrops (such as Visine or Artificial Tears) 2 to 3 times a day to help soothe his eyes.
 This process will usually clear up the eye problem within a few days.
 If it does not clear up, it’s time to visit your veterinarian — she can determine if your pet has an eye injury to the cornea.

 2. Canine Dry Eye

-This condition stems from a failure to produce eye-cleaning tears.
+This condition stems from eyes’ failure to produce cleansing tears.

 Symptoms include mucus and inflammation.
 Infection is a big risk for dogs with dry eye, and it can be painful.
 Treatments for dry eye in dogs range from artificial tears (for mild cases) to antibiotics.
 In severe cases, surgery is sometimes recommended.